-It would be just my luck to have released something new upon the world, right after we had defeated the strong opponent that threatened an entire kingdom.
+It would be just my luck to have unleashed something new upon the world, right after we had defeated the last opponent that threatened our dear kingdom.
 I mouthed a prayer hoping that was truly not the case.

-Still, it would likely continue to bug me until I found something more about the strange woman.
+Still, it would likely keep bugging me until I found something more about the strange woman.
 But where to start?

 The only thing I had to go on was…

 My eyes lit up as I realized that I had heard something like it before.

 On the lap of a holy maiden, the tranquil song that seemed to penetrate deep into my mind gave off a similar feeling.
 Even without knowing the words, a sensation of warmth and comfort bathed me at that time.
 Perhaps, the sense of friendliness and nostalgia had resonated with that experience.

 Regardless, it seemed like I knew who to talk to next.
 My eyes turned towards the direction of Sanshiro as the coastline and our ride came into view.